hannusia/group_homework/README.md

 ## Contributing:
-If you want to contribute in one way or another, open an issue or clone and install the project using the abovementioned installation instructions, opening up the pull request once you are finished
+If you want to contribute in one way or another, open an issue or clone and install the project using the abovementioned installation instructions, opening up the pull request once you are finished.
+Also you can contact through github or another social media.

 ## Credits:
 * [Hanna Yershova](https://github.com/hannusia)